MapsPeople/docs/src/content/directions/wayfinding-instructions/wayfinding-instructions-android.md

 </mi-tab-panel>
 </mi-tabs>

 The method `getStepName` is however missing, so you must create this.
 This method creates a string that takes the first and last step of the next leg to create a description for the user on what to do at the end of the currently shown leg.
 You will also create a method to get a list of the different highway types the route can give the user.
-These are found as enums through the `Highway` class in the MapsIndoors SDK.
+These are found as enums through the `MPHighway` class in the MapsIndoors SDK.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>